Francis-Mwaniki/Chatwoot-NuxtIntegration/README.md

-## remenber to add in .env your token from chatwoot pointing to nuxt config
+## Remember to add in .env your token from chatwoot pointing to nuxt config

 # Nuxt 3 Minimal Starter